coenm/RepoM/docs/ActionList.md

 ## git-checkout@1

-This action will create a menu and sub menus with all local and remote branches for an easy checkout.
+This action will create a menu and sub menus with all local and remote branches for an easy checkout. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionGitCheckoutV1.verified.md -->

-No additional properties and assigning variables has no effect.
+This action does not have any specific properties. <!-- endInclude -->

 Example: